consistent-milk12/docs-md/generated_docs/aho_corasick/util/prefilter/index.md

 - <span id="rarebytesbuilder-new"></span>`fn new() -> RareBytesBuilder` — [`RareBytesBuilder`](#rarebytesbuilder)

+  Create a new builder for constructing a rare byte prefilter.

 - <span id="rarebytesbuilder-ascii-case-insensitive"></span>`fn ascii_case_insensitive(self, yes: bool) -> RareBytesBuilder` — [`RareBytesBuilder`](#rarebytesbuilder)

+  Enable ASCII case insensitivity.
+When set, byte strings added to this

+  builder will be interpreted without respect to ASCII case.

 - <span id="rarebytesbuilder-build"></span>`fn build(&self) -> Option<Prefilter>` — [`Prefilter`](#prefilter)

+  Build the rare bytes prefilter.

+  If there are more than 3 distinct rare bytes found, or if heuristics

+  otherwise determine that this prefilter should not be used, then `None`

+  is returned.

 - <span id="rarebytesbuilder-add"></span>`fn add(&mut self, bytes: &[u8])`

+  Add a byte string to this builder.

+  All patterns added to an Aho-Corasick automaton should be added to this

+  builder before attempting to construct the prefilter.

 - <span id="rarebytesbuilder-set-offset"></span>`fn set_offset(&mut self, pos: usize, byte: u8)`